benlue/jsonfp/README.md

 This time {name: 'David Jones'} will be printed.

 ### Variables
-You can refer to variables in a JSON-fp expression.
-Since we do not want to break JSON parsing, JSON-fp variables are expressed as a string with leading a '$'.
+You can refer to variables in a JSON-FP expression.
+Since we do not want to break JSON parsing, JSON-FP variables are expressed as a string with leading a '$'.
 For example, '$title' or '$in.id'.

-Input to an JSON-fp expression can be referred to with the '$in' variable.
+Input to an JSON-FP expression can be referred to with the '$in' variable.
 Assuming the input is a plain object with a 'title' property, then you can refe to that title property using '$in.title'.

-Besides input, you can put all other variables in the context variable and refer them.
+Besides input, you can put all other variables in the context variable and refer to them.
 Below is an exmaple showing how you can use context variables:

     var  expr = {name: {add: '$firstName'}},
     	 ctx = {firstName: 'David '},